chtgreen/mybud-landing/MYBUD_APP_FEATURES_RESEARCH.md

-# MyBud Mobile App - Complete Feature Research for Landing Page
+# mybud Mobile App - Complete Feature Research for Landing Page

 ## 🎯 Executive Summary

-This document contains a comprehensive analysis of the MyBud mobile app features that MUST be showcased on the landing page to make it less abstract and more compelling with real value propositions.
+This document contains a comprehensive analysis of the mybud mobile app features that MUST be showcased on the landing page to make it less abstract and more compelling with real value propositions.

 **Source:** Deep research of `/projects/MyGrow/mybud/apps/mobile/`